Max RMB 20,000

 Women Travelers: See our travel tips for Women Travelers.

 Quality of Care: The standards of medical care in China are not equivalent to those in the United States.
-Hospitals in major Chinese cities often have VIP wards (gaogan bingfang), which are fairly modern and typically staffed with well-trained English speaking doctors and nurses.
-However, even in these VIP/foreigner wards, English-speaking patients frequently encounter difficulty due to cultural, language, and regulatory differences.
+Even in private hospitals or public hospitals with well-equipped wards, English-speaking patients frequently encounter difficulty due to cultural, language, and regulatory differences.
 Rural areas have rudimentary facilities and inadequate staffing.
 Additionally, Rh-negative blood may be difficult to obtain; the blood type of the general Asian populace is Rh positive.

-Medication: Carry prescription medication in original packaging, along with the prescription.
+Medication: If traveling with prescription medication, check with the Embassy of the People’s Republic of China to ensure the medication is legal in China.
+Carry prescription medication in original packaging, along with the prescription.
 Many commonly-used U.S. drugs and medications are not available in China, and counterfeit, low-quality knockoffs are prevalent.
 If you try to have medications sent to you from outside China, you may have problems getting them released by Chinese Customs and/or you may have to pay high customs duties.

 Air Quality: Air pollution is a significant problem in many locations.
 The U.S. Embassy in Beijing and the U.S. Consulates in Chengdu, Guangzhou, Shanghai, and Shenyang make air quality data available to the U.S. citizen community.
 The Chinese Ministry of Environmental Protection provides its own air quality data for cities throughout China.